rse/extraction/README.md

 trees use links to break object reference cycles and can be just partial by leaving out non-requested information.
 The tree extraction is controlled with a custom JSON-style query language.
-The object tree is just structurally connected to the object graph, but contains no references to the original objects and hence can be further mutated by the caller.
+The object tree is structurally derived from the object graph, but contains no references to the original objects and hence can be further mutated by the caller.